 After that, Ogasawara became the chief.
 I was put in charge of project management for large-scale cultural facilities, and one of the most challenging projects was Hamamatsu Science Museum Miraira.

-Ogasawara successfully led the design, construction and operation in just 17 months.
-Although he acknowledges there are areas for improvement, he says he felt a great sense of accomplishment through this project.
+Ogasawara successfully led the design, construction, and operation of the project in a short period of approximately 17 months.
+While acknowledging that there are still areas for improvement, he says he felt a great sense of accomplishment through the project.

 Ogasawara: I believe that it is the charm of the people who run the facility that attracts visitors and leads to repeat visitors.
 With that in mind, we placed the show space, which is often built in a corner of the facility, right in the center of the Hamamatsu Science Museum, and designed it so that the stage could be seen from anywhere.